 Your goods will then be sent to through a customs clearance (Despacho Aduanero).
 Once cleared you must consider your options for distribution in Mexico.

-After your wine has been imported
+After your wine has been imported into Mexico

 Wine requires specialised warehouse requirements and can be negatively affected by extreme temperatures or poor handling.
 Make sure your distributors adequately store your wine to preserves its quality.